We are pleased to assist you in obtaining a financial aid award to

-Mid-year transfers; please contact your prior school immediately and ask them to cancel any pending aid.
+Mid-year transfers; please contact your prior school immediately to inform them you are transferring and ask them to cancel any pending aid.

 Student jobs are listed on the Student Job Board, located on Human Resources - Student Employment Website.
 Bring appropriate original ID to the Student Employment Office to complete the I-9 form before you begin to work. www.cwu.edu/student-employment